Camino Primitivo – Oviedo to Santiago de CompostelaLeslie

 We were flying by now.
-Yes out feet still hurt and at the end of the longest day of the whole trip (41km, a choice so I didn’t have to stay in a dormitory…) I thought I would die.
+Yes, our feet still hurt and at the end of the longest day of the whole trip, (41km, a choice so I didn’t have to stay in a dormitory…), I thought I would die.
 But the next day our bodies were as good as new.
 I was the fittest I had ever been, no knees problems, bunion issues or back complaints.
 Light shoes still going strong.
 The end was in sight and it was all at once exciting, amazing and scary.
 We’d been doing this for nearly three months.
 It was hard to imagine what we had done, but equally hard to imagine stopping.
 This felt right.
 My partner thought we could walk back, and we had certainly passed a German couple doing that.
 Me?
-I thought I’d come back another time and do maybe the Compostela from Lisbon or Seville.
+I thought I’d come back another time and do maybe the

 There were more people on the trail.
 A group of partying Brazilian women, one of whom had written a book on the walk, a group of Spanish men who did a different section every year.
 A great slow food restaurant in Berducedo (one of the reasons my partner brought his computer was to check out the local gourmet options en route and we hadn’t been let down!).

-Finally in Melide our route met with the Camino Frances, and we had no doubt we’d made the right decision going by the coast.
-Suddenly the day was full of pilgrims, some whizzing past on bicycles, others being dropped off by taxis to walk the last metres so they’d get the stamp.
+Finally, in Melide the Camino Primitivo met with the Camino Frances, and we had no doubt we’d made the right decision going by the coast.
+Suddenly the day was full of pilgrims, some whizzing past on bicycles, others being dropped off by taxis to walk the last meters so they’d get the stamp.
 It seems that you need a Compostela in Spain to increase employment opportunities.
 I hope this was the only reason they were cheating.
-I somehow think if you turn up at the Pearly gate He’s going to know.
+I somehow think if you turn up at the Pearly Gate He’s going to know.

 This is the fourth and last of four posts by Simone Sinna, the first was Cluny to Le Puy, then Le Puy to St Jean, and then Saint Jean Pied de Port to Hendaye then Hondarribia to Oveido